| Appendix 5: Articles

 7. THE NEW LIGHT OF MYANMAR original

-(Tuesday, 6 January 1998)
+article (Tuesday, 6 January 1998)

 Efficient application of new paddy purchase system,